waynehoggett/AzureHackathons/3 - Introduction to Kubernetes/Challenges/1.6/readme.md

 ## Overview

-All containers in Kubernetes are scheduled as pods, which are groups of co-located containers that share some resources.
+All containers in Kubernetes are scheduled as **Pods**, which represent a set of running containers on your cluster.

-All Kubernetes objects can and should be described in manifests called Kubernetes YAML files.
-These YAML files describe all the components and configurations of your Kubernetes app, and can be used to easily create and destroy your app in any Kubernetes environment.
+All Kubernetes objects can and should be described in **Manifests**.
+A manifest is a specification of a Kubernetes API object in JSON or YAML format.
+YAML is most common and recommended.
+These files describe all the components and configurations of your Kubernetes app, and can be used to easily create and destroy your app in any Kubernetes environment.

-Kubernetes provides the `kubectl` command line tool for communicating with a Kubernetes cluster's control plane, using the Kubernetes API.

 ## Objectives